 What Happens If You Can’t Pay Your Mortgage?

-If you own your home, it is more than shelter, it is probably your biggest asset.
-It’s also likely getting a mortgage is your biggest debt.
-Paying the mortgage in hard times might seem impossible but losing an investment that took years to build could turn out to be the biggest financial mistake of your life.
+If you own your home, it is more than shelter.
+It is probably your biggest financial asset.
+It’s also likely a mortgage is your biggest debt.
+Losing an investment that took years to build could turn out to be the biggest financial mistake of your life.

 Worse still, allowing your home to go into foreclosure will devastate your credit rating.
 It will impede your ability to borrow and leave a black mark on your credit history that could take years to erase.
 It’s imperative to consider every option to keep the mortgage payments flowing.